abramdeguzman/NHSDashboard/README.md

 - NHS Digital or equivalent open/statistical publications (where relevant to the analysis scope).
 - National/official statistics related to capacity, workforce, or sickness absence.

-A full list of datasets, including download dates and links, should be recorded in:
-- `docs/references.md` (source list + citations)
-- `docs/data_dictionary.md` (fields, definitions, transformations)

 ---

 ## Synthetic Data (If Applicable)